ampproject/amphtml/README.md

-* Make advanced performance techniques easy, such as [amp-anim](extensions/amp-anim/amp-anim.md), which allows web developers to dynamically serve animated images as either image files (GIF) or video files (WebM or MP4) based on browser compatability.
+* Make advanced performance techniques easy, such as [amp-anim](extensions/amp-anim/amp-anim.md), which allows web developers to dynamically serve animated images as either image files (GIF) or video files (WebM or MP4) based on browser compatibility.

 # Further Reading